OctopusDeploy/blog/blog/2021-02/apikey-creation-automation/index.md

 A few things to note here:

 - We use the `Invoke-WebRequest` cmdlet here rather than `Invoke-RestRequest` because we need access to the response headers directly to get the cookies.
-- The `-SessionVariable` parameter creates a variable `$session` of type [WebRequestSession](https://docs.microsoft.com/en-us/dotnet/api/microsoft.powershell.commands.webrequestsession?view=powershellsdk-7.0.0) which makes it very easy to get the cookies, as we'll see next.
+- The `-SessionVariable` parameter creates a variable `$session` of type [WebRequestSession](https://docs.microsoft.com/en-us/dotnet/api/microsoft.powershell.commands.webrequestsession?view=powershellsdk-7.0.0) which makes it easy to get the cookies, as we'll see next.
 - The response body contains the `User ID`, which we'll also need for the next request.

 Let's store the variables we need: